 Our first project started with 50 vehicles to evaluate the added value of Konetik’s fleet electrification assessment tool.
 Through executing the project ENGIE aimed to find a way to automate the EV suitability assessment in order to be able to screen the fleet on a larger scale.

-By engaging with Konetik feasibility assessment ENGIE’s goal was to support fleet electrification decision making by analysing the existing routes of the fleet.
-They were looking for advice about exact vehicle model replacement recommendations and on cost efficent and business continuity proof charging infrastructure allocation.
-The offered electric vehicle models and charging stations were based on analysing the real life usage patterns of the vehicles.
+By engaging with Konetik’s feasibility assessment, ENGIE aimed to support fleet electrification decision making by analyzing the existing routes of their fleet.
+They were looking for advice about exact vehicle model replacement recommendations and on cost efficient and business continuity proof charging infrastructure allocation.
+The recommended electric vehicle models and charging stations were based on analysing the real life usage patterns of the vehicles.

-The goal of Konetik feasibility assessment was providing support in planning and execution of ENGIE’s fleet electrification.
+The goal of Konetik’s feasibility assessment was to provide support in planning and execution of ENGIE’s fleet electrification.
 Konetik supported the electric vehicle models and charging infrastructure choice by analysing selected vehicles’ usage patterns.
 Automated, real-time data analysis provided the basis of the assessment.

-The analysis was conducted on three months of telematics data already acquired by ENGIE’s fleet telematics providers.
+The analysis was conducted over three months of telematics data that had been acquired by ENGIE’s fleet telematics providers.
 The inspected data was anonymized by ENGIE before handover for GDPR compliance reasons.
 One of the major steps of the assessment was processing the received data and arranging it in the proper format for our EV feasibility assessment algorithm.
-Konetik algorithm ran simulations on the received data.
+Once organized, the Konetik algorithm ran simulations on the received data.
 After running these simulations Konetik automatically generated a report summarizing the result of the assessment.

-The client got recommendations which vehicles can be replaced by electric models.
-The recommendation suggested the optimal electric models each selected vehicle can be transitioned to taking into account TCO and ranges.
+ENGIE was then able to analyze the report and understand which vehicles could benefit from electric vehicle replacement.
+To optimize each vehicle replacement recommendation, the report took into account the Total Cost of Ownership and necessary vehicle range.
 After evaluating the frequently visited locations, the EV assessment tool recommended charging infrastructure, by suggesting the optimal charger models and pointing out the best location for each charger.
 The system compares the Total Cost of Ownership of combustion engine fleet and the offered electric vehicle fleet.
 Furthermore, the emission saving potential and fuel consumption change by electrifying the vehicles were also showcased.
-Konetik's EV feasibility and charging advisor solution optimised the recommendations to maximize Return on Investment while ensuring business continuity of the vehicles.
+Konetik's EV feasibility and charging advisor solution optimised the recommendations to maximize Return on Investment while ensuring business continuity.

 To receive the full version of the case study containing the results and the recommendations, contact us!